krishl/personal-website-v1/_posts/2017-12-13-sales-web-application.md

 ---

 Over the past 5 days, I took on a coding challenge where I needed to create a sales web application using Django REST Framework.
-My only Python experience was a college semester's worth of introductory Python, but I felt confident about learning Django thanks to the Ruby on Rails and Javascript background that I have acquired throughout my time at Flatiron School.
+My Python experience only consists of college semester's worth of introductory Python, but I felt confident about learning Django thanks to the Ruby on Rails and Javascript background that I have acquired throughout my time at Flatiron School.
 It was also very exciting at the same time, since building out a full project is the one of the best ways for me to learn a new language/framework!

 I approached this project with a familiar approach that I practiced all throughout Flatiron School ever since the first week of the program - Test Driven Development.